Gennady Zyuganov 1996 presidential campaign: Early lead

 Zyuganov started his campaign with a strong lead over Yeltsin.

 While the frontrunner, there were challenges that Zyuganov faced.
 He needed to get his message to the voting public, all without wide access to free media.
 He also needed to appeal to more centrist voters, without losing his base of support.

 In February, when at the World Economic Forum in Davos, Zyuganov worked to try and calm concerned foreign financiers, who were worried of the ramifications of a communist victory in Russia.
 To do so, he spoke to them using language that made him sound more like a social democrat than a Soviet communist.

 On March 4, Zyuganov had become the first candidate officially certified to be placed on the ballot.

-Having already secured his left-wing base, Zguyanov now desired to strengthen his support from nationalist groups.
-He began gesturing towards the nationalist opposition, meeting with most key figures and groups of Russia's nationalist opposition, with the exception of Vladimir Zhirinovsky Before, and early into, the campaign, Zyuganov persuaded nationalist figures such as former vice-president Alexander Rutskoy (a leading figure amongst nationalists), Sergei Baburin (an important nationalist figure in the Russian legislature, and leader of the Russian All-People's Union) and Stanislav Govorukhin to support his candidacy, convincing them that no patriotic alternative to his candidacy was available and that without partnership with the communists, it would be impossible for nationalists to have a candidate they supported win the presidential election.
+Having already secured his left-wing base, Zyuganov now desired to strengthen his support from nationalist groups.
+He began gesturing towards the nationalist opposition, meeting with most key figures and groups of Russia's nationalist opposition, with the exception of Vladimir Zhirinovsky.
+Before, and early into, the campaign, Zyuganov persuaded nationalist figures such as former vice-president Alexander Rutskoy (a leading figure amongst nationalists), Sergei Baburin (an important nationalist figure in the Russian legislature, and leader of the Russian All-People's Union) and Stanislav Govorukhin to support his candidacy, convincing them that no patriotic alternative to his candidacy was available and that without partnership with the communists, it would be impossible for nationalists to have a candidate they supported win the presidential election.
 Zyuganov partnered with Ryzhkov to form the Bloc of National and Patriotic Forces (sometimes referred to as the "popular-patriotic bloc"), a coalition of nationalist and communist organizations.
 More than 70 separate organizations had joined by early April, and by the end of the election more than 136 organizations had joined.

 At his campaign stops, Zyuganov was mindful to emphasize that he considered himself to be, not the candidate of the Communist Party, but the candidate of a bloc of nationalist and socialist associations.